 Cusco Manu National Park Amazon Tour

 Our six days Cusco Manu National Park Amazon Tour takes you deep into Manu National Park.
-It is the largest part of the renowned Amazon Rainforest that dominates South America.
+It is the most significant part of the renowned Amazon Rainforest that dominates South America.
 Manu National Park Amazon is spread over 1,532,806 hectares (1.5 million hectares).

-This six days Cusco Manu National Park Amazon Tour with our local crew takes you to the heart of the Peruvian jungle.
+This six-day Cusco Manu National Park Amazon Tour with our local crew takes you to the heart of the Peruvian jungle.
 You will be able to see the biodiversity that exists in the Amazon rainforest.
-The experience also includes many activities like birdwatching, jaguar spotting, night safaris, survival lessons, visits to lakes and more.
+The experience also includes many activities in the biosphere reserve like birdwatching, jaguar spotting, night safaris, survival lessons, visits to lakes, spotting different species of birds, and more.

 We are a family-owned local tour operator from the Palotoa community in Manu National Park Amazon.
 We take pride in employing locals from the community.
 They have extensive knowledge about the flora and fauna, trails, and indigenous culture and traditions.

 - Package / Tour: Manu National Park 6 Days.